matejMartinc/analysis_of_child_labor_in_historical_press/README.md

 * **France:** Coverage peaked leading up to the 1892 Child Labor Law, followed by a sharp decline.
 * **Germany:** Discourse was embedded in class conflict and wartime mobilization, persisting through the Weimar era.
 * **China (Chinese & English Press):** A sustained "interwar crescendo" in the 1920s–30s, driven by nationalist reforms, strikes, and international oversight (ILO).
+* **overall:**
+  1) There is a strong alignment between the political orientation of newspapers and topic relevancy;
+  2) Labor issues are more relevant in urban contexts: topic prevalence in national newspapers is much higher than in regional, rural-areas newspapers;

 ---